Porto:Private Tour of the Historic City in a Classic Ford T

 About this experience

-Travel in a beautiful replica DE vintage car DE 1920, exploring historic streets with all the comfort and style.
-Admire the top sights and immerse yourself in the rich local history as you learn about the traditions and customs that make this city unique.
+Travel in a beautiful 1920s vintage car replica, exploring historic streets in every comfort and style.
+Admire the main sights and immerse yourself in the rich local history, while learning about the traditions and customs that make this city unique.

-Our tour is special PORque you will be accompanied by a multilingual Guide, who will share fascinating stories about the historic centre OF the city and the rich cultural knowledge of the local people.
+Our tour is special because you will be accompanied by a multilingual guide, who will share fascinating stories about the historic center of the city and the rich cultural knowledge of the local people.

-Visit the iconic Monastery DA Serra do Pilar and enjoy DA the best panoramic views of the city, capturing the essence of this charming place.
-Come DE discover the beauty and culture in an unforgettable way!
-Book now and prepare for a journey full DE stories, stunning landscapes and a deep understanding DA local life!
+Visit the iconic Serra do Pilar Monastery and enjoy the best panoramic views of the city, capturing the essence of this charming place.
+Come and discover beauty and culture in an unforgettable way!
+Book now and get ready for a journey filled with stories, stunning scenery and a deep understanding of local life!

 Available options